agent-matrix/matrix-cli/README.md

 * **Alias not found when probing**
   Use the alias shown by `matrix ps` (case-insensitive match supported), or pass `--url` directly.

+* **Connector mode shows PID=0**
+  That’s expected: you attached to an existing server via URL.
+Make sure the remote server is actually running.

 ---

 ## 🛠️ Development